-The Dallas summer learning team also learned that students who registered were more likely to be from relatively affluent families than the students from the low-income families the district and their partner hoped to attract.
+Perhaps the most important insight from the research was that students who registered were more likely to be from relatively affluent families than the low-income families the district hoped to attract.
 The reason?
 Online registration, which the district relied on heavily in the past, discouraged many parents because they didn’t have ready access to computers.